-A planning agreement (also commonly referred to as a voluntary planning agreement or VPA) is an agreement entered into by a planning authority (such as Cumberland Council) and a developer who has sought a change to the Local Environmental Plan (via a planning proposal) or as made a development application.
+A planning agreement (also commonly referred to as a voluntary planning agreement or VPA) is an agreement entered into by a planning authority (such as Cumberland City Council) and a developer who has sought a change to the Local Environmental Plan (via a planning proposal) or as made a development application.

 Under the agreement, a developer may agree to provide or fund:

 - Infrastructure – eg transport, open space

 - Affordable housing